 For example, you might highlight values of particular interest, or differentiate between values within different value ranges.
 Coloring by expression can also be used to color a visualization by values not included within a visualization, such as coloring products and the sum of their monthly sales by the country of origin for the product.

-When you select to color By expression, you can chose to either use the expression as a color code or to define how By measure color options are applied to the visualization using an expression.
+When you select to color By expression, you can choose to either use the expression as a color code or to define how By measure color options are applied to the visualization using an expression.

+Color by expression is available in the properties panel when using Advanced options.
 The following visualizations support color by expression:

 - Bar chart

 - KPI chart

 - Scatter plot

 You can also use color by expression to set a background color on a sheet.
 For more information, see Styling sheets.